 At the other end of the room, there is a bingo game in progress.
 Some of the players can find the numbers on the cards by themselves but most need assistance.
 Along one wall is shelving filled with books, another wall features a large aquarium containing an assortment of brightly colored fish, and in one corner of the room is a large screen TV tuned to a soap opera.
 Several ladies are watching it intently.

 The people in this room represent a cross-section of humanity.
 The men and women are different races and nationalities, and their ages span six decades.
 They come from many religious faiths and all types of economic backgrounds.
 They are of every political persuasion and there is a wide variety of educational levels.
 They filled their lives with an assortment of careers and jobs, and in the course of the human experience, they have known great joy and sorrow.
-Several of the individuals were born with Down syndrome and other forms of disabilities.
+Several of the individuals were born with Down syndrome and other types of challenges.
 Most are spouses, mothers, fathers, and grandparents.

 But who are they really?
 What is the story of their lives?